Glossary Terms

 This is the diameter of the head of the unborn child in millimeters.
 On the basis of this value, medical personnel can follow the development of the unborn child and, if necessary, recognize abnormal developments.
 Medical personnel usually use the abbreviation BPD.

 Breast engorgement is the term used to describe blocked milk ducts and the failure of milk to drain completely during breastfeeding, which can lead to swelling and pain in the breast.
 In more severe cases, it can lead to a breast infection with fever, called mastitis.
 Milk engorgement can usually be prevented by changing the breastfeeding position, changing how the infant latches onto the breast, using warm compresses, resting and completely emptying the milk in the breast.
-Midwives and breastfeeding experts can help with this.
+Midwives and breastfeeding consultants can help with this.

 In medicine, curettage is the surgical removal of the mucous membrane of the cervix or the mucous membrane of the entire uterus.
 This procedure is performed under general or local anesthesia and is used after miscarriages, for abortions, or to detect cancerous growths and inflammation.